canonical/multipass/SECURITY.md

 Multipass is released as a snap on Linux, an MSI package on Windows, and an installer package on macOS.
 In each of these platforms, we support the latest stable version of Multipass.
-Multipass notifies you of newer releases on Windows and macOS.
+Multipass notifies you of newer releases on all platforms.
 On Linux, updates are handled automatically by the snap machinery.

 Please ensure you are using the latest version, to benefit from the latest patches.